Introduction to Community development

 Community development study FAQs

-At the most basic level, community development professionals work with communities to run projects and programs that make them stronger and healthier.
-It’s crucial that community members are involved in this process and your key job will be to support and facilitate.
+Community development professionals work with communities to run projects and programs that make them stronger and healthier.

-- working with Indigenous communities
+Working with Indigenous communities

 How long is a community development course?